Back

 Part Time Annual Stipend for Next Class:

-Fringe Benefits: Dissertation Release Time, Health Insurance, Licensing Exam Release Time, Life Insurance, Professional Development Time, Sick Leave, Vacation
+Fringe Benefits: Dental Insurance, Health Insurance, Life Insurance, Professional Development Time, Sick Leave, Vacation

 Other Fringe Benefits (not indicated above): Interns are eligible for 11 federal holidays.
 Interns accrue 104 hours of sick leave (SL) at 4 hours per pay period.
 Interns accrue 104 hours of annual leave (AL) at 4 hours per pay period, to be used at their discretion.
-If the intern demonstrates satisfactory progress towards training goals, the intern may be approved for up to 40 hours of authorized absence (AA) for documented educational purposes, dissertation-related, or VA-employment related activities off-station.
+The intern may be approved for up to 40 hours of authorized absence (AA) for documented educational purposes such as dissertation defense and conferences.

-Brief description of the typical work day for an intern at this training site A typical work day would include one hour of scheduled supervision, a meeting, and therapy or assessment clinical work.
-Meetings vary throughout the week and rotation.
-A meeting can include Peer Consultation group, an interdisciplinary team meeting, the Training Director + Interns lunch, Journal Reading Group, etc. Therapy would include case preparation, individual and group therapy, and documentation.
-Assessment would include interviewing; administering, scoring, and interpreting psychological and neuropsychological assessments; writing comprehensive reports; and provision of feedback.
+Brief description of the typical work day for an intern at this training site A typical work day would include one hour of scheduled supervision, one team meeting, and 4-6 hours of therapy and/or assessment clinical work; however, these may vary throughout the week and rotation.
+A team meeting can include an interdisciplinary treatment team meeting, the Training Director + Interns lunch, Journal Reading Group, Intern Time, etc. Therapy clinical work can include case preparation, individual and group therapy, and documentation.
+Assessment clinical work can include interviewing; administering, scoring, and interpreting assessments; report writing; provision of feedback; and chart review.

 Does this site have practicum psychology students on site?
 No